iobroker-community-adapters/ioBroker.myvbus/README.md

 ## Configuration hints

-* The connection device type e.g. VBus/LAN or DL2 must be explicitly selected, otherwise no connection will be established.
+* The connection device type e.g. VBus/LAN or DL2.
+Must be explicitly selected, otherwise no connection will be established.
-* TCP connection port: The default setting 7053 should not be changed
+* TCP connection port: Only relevant or LAN-based access.
+The default setting 7053 should not be changed
 * Device password: The password which you have set in your connection device (default: vbus)
 * DL3 channel: Only relevant for DL3/DL2Plus - leave at "None" for all other connection devices.
 (allowed values: 1-6, channel 0 cannot be read out)
+* Via Tag: Only relevant for DL3, DL2, KM2 access via VBus.net - leave blank for all other connection devices.
 * Update interval: The time between updates of the measured values (default 30s)
+* The correct settings for direct serial interface access for VBus/USB are:
+  * Connection Device: VBus/USB
+  * Device Address: The path to the serial port to which the serial interface adapter is connected like
+  '/dev/ttyUSB0' or
+  '/dev/serial/by-id/usb-Silicon_Labs_USB-Modul_UO2102_TDEB6I8DAVDLGAGC-if00-port0' or
+  '/dev/serial/by-path/platform-fd500000.pcie-pci-0000:01:00.0-usb-0:1.4.1:1.0-port0' for Linux or
+  'COM5' for Windows-based ioBroker platforms
 * The correct settings for direct LAN access for VBus/LAN, DL3, DL2, KM2 are:
   * Connection Device: VBus/LAN or KM2/DL2 or DL3/DL2Plus
   * Device Address: IP address (e.g. 192.168.178.188) or FullyQualifiedHostName (e.g. myKM2.fritz.box)